Ascendonanus

-Ascendonanus (meaning "climbing dwarf") is an extinct genus of possible varanopid amniote from the Early Permian of Germany.
+Ascendonanus (meaning "climbing dwarf") is an extinct genus of amniote from the Early Permian of Germany.
 It is one of the earliest specialized arboreal (tree-living) tetrapods currently known and outwardly resembled a small lizard.
 The animal was about 40 cm long, with strongly curved claws, short limbs, a slender, elongated trunk, and a long tail.
 It would have preyed on insects and other small arthropods.

+The small varanopid Eoscansor, recently described from New Mexico, was also adapted to climbing, very likely in trees, but dates from 15 million years earlier during the Pennsylvanian subperiod of the Carboniferous, indicating that climbing amniotes have a longer history and were likely widespread.

+Ascendonanus was originally described as a member of the Varanopidae.
 The taxonomic position of varanopids is currently debated between synapsids (related to mammals, the most widely accepted idea) and diapsids (related to reptiles).
 The fossils of Ascendonanus are of special scientific importance because they include remains of skin, scales, scutes, bony ossicles, and soft-tissue body outlines, which could indicate that some of the oldest relatives of mammals had a scaly "reptilian-type" appearance if Ascendonanus was a synapsid.

-The small varanopid Eoscansor, recently described from New Mexico, was also adapted to climbing, very likely in trees, but dates from 15 million years earlier during the Pennsylvanian subperiod of the Carboniferous, indicating that climbing amniotes have a longer history and were likely widespread.
+Some later studies have suggested that Ascendonanus is a true reptile that is unrelated to varanopids.